ingonyama-zk/icicle/docs/docs/icicle/supporting-additional-curves.md

 set(SUPPORTED_CURVES bn254;bls12_381;bls12_377;bw6_761;<curve_name>)
 ```

-### Poseidon
+### Adding Poseidon support

-If you want your curve to implement Poseidon hash function or a tree builder, you will need to pre-calculate the optimized parameters for it.
+If you want your curve to implement a Poseidon hash function or a tree builder, you will need to pre-calculate its optimized parameters.
 Copy [constants_template.h](https://github.com/ingonyama-zk/icicle/blob/main/icicle/appUtils/poseidon/constants/constants_template.h) into `icicle/appUtils/poseidon/constants/<CURVE>_poseidon.h`.
 Run the [constants generation script](https://dev.ingonyama.com/icicle/primitives/poseidon#constants).
-The script will print the number of partial rounds and generate `constants.bin` file.
+The script will print the number of partial rounds and generate a `constants.bin` file.
 Use `xxd -i constants.bin` to parse the file into C declarations.
 Copy the `unsigned char constants_bin[]` contents inside your new file.
 Repeat this process for arities 2, 4, 8 and 11.

 After you've generated the constants, add your curve in this [SUPPORTED_CURVES_WITH_POSEIDON](https://github.com/ingonyama-zk/icicle/blob/main/icicle/CMakeLists.txt#L72) in the `CMakeLists.txt`.